 Swimming not only made me feel better but rekindled a childhood passion for movement and sport which had always been thwarted by frequent injuries.
 After a year, I was advised to take up a sport again.
-Wanting to avoid the competitiveness of sport, I started going to acrobatics, trapeze and trampolining classes at Circus Space in London (1990).
+Wanting to avoid the competitiveness I’d experienced in my youth, I started going to acrobatics, trapeze and trampolining classes at Circus Space in London (1990).
+It was like a big children’s playground for adults and I couldn’t get enough of it all.

 Returning to study

-My interest in post-modern dance and the somatic disciplines associated with it took me to the SNDO (School For New Dance Development) in Amsterdam for two years (1993-95).
+My interest in contemporary dance and the somatic disciplines associated with it took me to the SNDO (School For New Dance Development) in Amsterdam for two years (1993-95).
 When I left, I continued to study with many leading teachers in this field.
-In 1996, I settled in Bristol, UK, where I began to offer classes.
+In 1996, I settled in Bristol (UK) where I began to offer classes.
 I continued to travel abroad to study, to take part in performance and research projects, and later to teach.
-I have made many improvised performances.

-For many years I often made solos that mixed words and movement.
+I spent 15 years making improvised performances.
+I often made solos that mixed words and movement.
 I later became interested in how dance is interpreted and this led to a series of solos where I danced to spoken word soundtracks.

 Developing a teaching practice